-Experts from HSE and PHE have carried out a rapid review of the evidence supporting the use of personal protective equipment (PPE) in healthcare and in the context of COVID-19.
+Experts from HSE and PHE carried out a rapid review of the evidence supporting the use of personal protective equipment (PPE) in healthcare and in the context of COVID-19 in March 2020.

 This work was delivered by HSE for the Government Chief Scientific Adviser.
 It's in two parts:

 - Part one: Equivalence of N95 and FFP2 masks